 There are some great alternatives to building blocks around for this age which really help them understand the basics of engineering as well as being a chance to get creative.
 There were two favourites in my house.
 The first is this simple straw and connector set*.
 It’s not expensive and my kids spent hours building towers and houses and robot suits from it.

-So there you have to only 6 toys your preschooler needs.
-You can also check out my posts about the only 6 toys your baby needs and the only 6 toys your toddler needs, which also contain something’s that my children carried on playing with into the preschool years.
+So there you have the 6 essential toys for preschoolers.
+You can also check out my post about the Essential toys for older children, which also contain something’s that my children started enjoying when they were younger.

 Enjoyed this Post?
 Why not pin it for later!